-The Division of Urogynecology and Pelvic Reconstructive Surgery at Winthrop-University Hospital on Long Island, NY evaluates and treats a wide spectrum of pelvic floor disorders, including urinary incontinence, pelvic organ prolapse, perineal defects, pelvic floor dysfunction, fistula repair and surgical complications.
+The Division of Urogynecology and Pelvic Reconstructive Surgery at NYU Winthrop Hospital on Long Island, NY evaluates and treats a wide spectrum of pelvic floor disorders, including urinary incontinence, pelvic organ prolapse, perineal defects, pelvic floor dysfunction, fistula repair and surgical complications.
 In many cases, the best corrective procedure for these disorders is pelvic reconstructive surgery, but there are also other less-invasive options available.

 Urogynecology Diagnosis and Treatment

 A subspecialty within obstetrics and gynecology, our urogynecology program is regionally and nationally recognized.
-Our acclaimed program features a multidisciplinary team of highly skilled urogynecologists, specialty-trained nurses, nurse practitioners and medical assistants who implement treatments of a wide range of urogynocologic conditions [link].
+Our acclaimed program features a multidisciplinary team of highly skilled urogynecologists, specialty-trained nurses, nurse practitioners and medical assistants who implement treatments of a wide range of urogynocologic conditions.
 During initial exams, our experienced physicians perform extensive evaluations of the pelvis and perform or prescribe one or more of the following tests: